 Whether you’ve done group classes before or you’re a beginner, we have options for all fitness levels and ages, and there are always modifications available to ensure you’re working out safely.
 Consider a few of the following:

-- Low-impact cardio: Such as cycling or tennis – there are plenty of options that will get your heart rate up.
+• Low-impact cardio: Such as group cycling – there are plenty of options that will get your heart rate up.
 Learn more about the importance of this type of exercise with our guide to what is cardio.

-- Strength training: It’s common to lose strength and mobility as you age, but you can slow the process by keeping your muscles active.
+• Strength training: We start losing strength and mobility as you age, but you can slow the process by keeping your muscles active.
 Our BODYPUMP class uses weighted exercises to give you a full body workout and our Total Conditioning classes are designed to improve strength and flexibility.

-- Yoga, Pilates and SPIRIT: Yoga over 50 has many benefits, such as increasing flexibility, calming the mind and developing a strong, stable core.
+• Yoga and Pilates: Yoga over 50 has many benefits, such as increasing flexibility, calming the mind and developing a strong, stable core.
 Pilates can help build stability and maintain functional strength.

 Do at-home low-impact workouts

-For the days you can’t make it to the gym, there are low impact exercises you can do at home that utilize your bodyweight, items around the house, or basic fitness equipment like light dumbbells or resistance bands.
+For the days you can’t make it to the gym, there are low-impact exercises you can do at home that utilise your bodyweight, items around the house or basic fitness equipment like light dumbbells or resistance bands.

-The following exercises are great for promoting functional strength and keeping your muscles in good condition as you age:
+The following exercises are great for promoting functional strength and keeping your muscles in good condition:

 Do what’s right for you